xenshreyas/cpsc330-2024W2/docs/asking_for_help.md

   - the entire error message
   - Try to make the error reproducible and understandable
       - Include the exact command you used to run the code.
       - Include the entire error traceback, or at the very least the part showing the line number and error message.
+  - Ultimately, consider that complicated code-related issues are difficult to solve via message board and it is recommended to get in person help during office hours.
 - If you post a question and then figure out the answer yourself, please do not delete the question.
 It's still useful.
 Ideally, you'd post the answer to your own question for others to benefit.
 - When using equations, write them in LaTeX syntax and surround them with two dollar-signs.
 For example `$$2^x$$` will render nicely in Piazza.